compoundingeffects/bigpictureschool/management.md

     An effective structure helps everyone understand their role and how their work fits into the bigger picture.

-10. **Conclusion**: In summary, management is about using people, time, money, and tools effectively to reach goals.
-By understanding its basic elements—resources, goals, coordination, decision-making, leadership, and structure—management helps keep teams productive, aligned, and moving in the right direction.
-This simple breakdown helps managers stay focused on what’s most important, leading to better results.
+In summary, management is about using people, time, money, and tools effectively to reach goals.